HOW TO REPAIR BAD CREDIT

 When you are applying for credit, banks will pull up your report.
 This will cause your score to go down if you apply many times in a short period of time.

 This is different than never closing an account, you really don’t want to be applying for credit just for the sack of applying.

 There is a special rule that applies to people who apply for credit too frequently, they are called “Credit Seekers”.
-Applying for 3-4 loans/lines fo credit and credit cards in a month and you could be stuck with this label.
+Apply for 3-4 loans/lines of credit/credit cards in a month and you could be stuck with this label.